 2. Let other people in.

 Setting your schedule and sticking to it is only part one.
 But keeping your schedule to yourself won’t help you stay accountable – make sure your colleagues and clients respect your time by managing their expectations.
 We have all sorts at PMG.
 Some late-night workers, a lot of early morning workers and some with mother’s hours.
-A PMG colleague lists her Office Hours on her Skype status, so we know when we can and cannot bother her with work questions or water-cooler talk.
+A PMG colleague lists her Office Hours on her Slack status, so we know when we can and cannot bother her with work questions or water-cooler talk.

 3. Go out for lunch.